Eaglewatch – San Carlos

 After obtaining a packet of legalese, by convincing an administrative assistant in Phoenix to email me the packet vs. snail mail, (This was a task unto itself – for I was breaking the rules according to her), I sat down and poured over pages upon pages of department contractual obligations, and subcontract responsibilities, licensing and insurance.
 All this paperwork to go camping?
 Then it came down to the meat of the contract – the application.
 I was worried after reading the preceding jumble that the application was going to require massive documentation and experience and perhaps I was just being naive about my even being considered.

-Unlike many applications for jobs, this one did not require me to fill out my employment history.
+To my surprise, unlike many applications for jobs, this one did not require me to fill out my employment history.
 If fact, the whole application consisted of four questions.
-What kind of vehicle I drove, what camping experience and gear I had, what kind of similar wildlife biology experience I had and the final question was a response to a scenario of an individual(s) harassing an eagle or trespassing in a closed breeding zone.
+What kind of vehicle I drove, what camping experience and gear I had, what kind of similar wildlife biology experience I had.
+The final question was a response to a scenario of an individual(s) harassing an eagle or trespassing in a closed breeding zone.

-Three of the four information requests, I felt I had in in the bag.
-Even tho I never worked a field job, my voluntary bird counts with Audubon were the only field experience I could claim.
+Three of the four information requests, I felt I had in in the bag, Even tho I never worked a field job.
+Volunteer bird counts with Audubon were the only field experience I could claim.
 No matter…you can’t win if you don’t play.
 So after agonizing over my penmanship and making three copies, and sealing it in an envelope, I had just enough time to drive to Phoenix and submit before the 3 p.m. deadline.
-Phoenix is only 90 minutes away – I could do it with my eyes closed, and so off I sped in Miss Pickle.
+Phoenix is only 90 minutes away – I could do it with my eyes closed.
+Off I sped in Miss Pickle.
 It was a perfect fall day, windows rolled down, music cranking.

 It was a perfect… until I hit rush hour in Phoenix.
 It was only 2:15 and the game and fish office was only 11 miles away.
 Normally one would consider that enough time, but panic began to build as the traffic slowed to a crawl.
 Miss pickle and I never like being in rush hours in foreign cities but until this moment, I never knew how agile my van and I could be.
-The common mantra of all Westy owners was slow and steady.
-I jumped back and forth in lanes making a little better headway thinking i was a good, assertive driver.
+The common mantra of all Westy owners is slow and steady.
+That day, though, I jumped back and forth in lanes making a little better headway and thinking I was a good, assertive driver.
 Perhaps I was not as good as I thought and perhaps people stayed out of my way since I was driving a big, green, steel machine.

 Several weeks later, I was in.
 I was a Bald Eagle Nestwatcher.